Equal-Vote/star-server/docs/contributions/1_local_setup.md

 ## Proposing a Pull Request (PR)

 After you've committed your changes, check here for [how to open a Pull Request](2_how_to_open_a_pull_request.md).

+## Available NPM Scripts

+### `npm run build -ws`
+Builds all of the packages in the project.

+### `npm run dev -w backend`
+Runs a dev server for the backend which restarts on local changes.

+### `npm run dev -w star-vote`
+Runs a dev server for the frontend with hot module replacement and proxys API calls to the local backend dev server.

+### `npm run clean`
+Deletes the node_modules in the root directory.

+### `npm run clean:ws`
+Deletes the node_modules and build artifacts for the entire project.

+### `npm start -w star-vote`

+Runs the frontend in preview mode (which serves the locally built and bundled artifacts without hot module replacement.

+## Learn More

+You can learn more in the [Vite](https://vitejs.dev/) and [Vite Awesome Repo](https://github.com/vitejs/awesome-vite).

+To learn React, check out the [React documentation](https://reactjs.org/).

 ## Troubleshooting